These are any vessels in use where no person or entity is being rewarded to carry the persons or goods on board.

 For more information contact the relevant French port authority.

 The EU have published guidance on a list of border crossings in the Official Journal of the EU (refer to page 21 on this notice).

 - Czech Republic

-- United Kingdom
+- United States of America

 Read further information about duty free allowances.